gudrunhe/secdec/doc/source/gettingstarted.rst

     $ make disteval SECDEC_WITH_CUDA_FLAGS="-arch=sm_XX"

-where ``sm_XX`` must be replaced by the target NVidia GPU architechtures; see the `arch option of NVCC <http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#options-for-steering-gpu-code-generation>`_.
+where ``sm_XX`` must be replaced by the target NVidia GPU architectures; see the `arch option of NVCC <http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#options-for-steering-gpu-code-generation>`_.
 The ``SECDEC_WITH_CUDA_FLAGS`` variable, which enables GPU code compilation, contains flags which are passed to NVCC during code compilation and linking.
 Multiple GPU architectures may be specified as described in the `NVCC manual <http://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/#options-for-steering-gpu-code-generation>`_, for example ``SECDEC_WITH_CUDA_FLAGS="-gencode arch=compute_XX,code=sm_XX -gencode arch=compute_YY,code=sm_YY"`` where ``XX`` and ``YY`` are the target GPU architectures.
 The script ``examples/easy/print-cuda-arch.sh`` can be used to obtain the compute architecture of your current machine.